 Turku is one of the most important cities in Finland, so there are many alternatives to stay.

 There are numerous high-quality hotels to suit all budgets and types of travel.
+We recommend that you find one near the city centre so that you can move more easily through the major tourist attractions of Turku.

 Likewise, there are other alternatives such as hostels, pensions or houses for rent for short stays in which to rest and spend the night.